-- Install Instana’s Host Agent on any machine that has at least one incoming port open (we’ll use that port for communication with the Lightrun Management Server).
+- Install Instana’s Host Agent on any machine that has at least one incoming open port.
+It is recommended to use the port already utilized for communication with the Lightrun Management Server.

-- Enable the StatsD Sensor in Instana by editing the configuration file
+- Enable the StatsD Sensor in Instana by editing the following configuration file:

 com.instana.plugin.statsd: enabled: true ports: udp: 8125 mgmt: 8126 bind-ip: "0.0.0.0" # all IPs by default flush-interval: 10 # in seconds

 Although 8125 and 8126 are commonly used in this scenario, you can choose any port you’d like.

 The Lightrun agent is at the core of the Lightrun platform.
 It runs alongside your application and inserts Lightrun actions added through Lightrun IDE plugins into the application at runtime.
 It enables real-time instrumentation and exporting of Lightrun Actions.
 Lightrun's agent can coexist with Instana's agents without any issues because both types of agents rely on different capabilities of the underlying system.
 Instana's agent runs at the operating system level, typically as a separate binary or container, while Lightrun's agent runs at the runtime level (JVM, V8, etc.) and is usually delivered as a runtime agent or language-level package.
 To install the Lightrun agent, see Lightrun Agents.

 To pipe the Lightrun metrics to Instana, you need Lightrun to work with the StatsD daemon.

 To do so, we’ll enable the StatsD integration from the Lightrun Management Console:

 - Log in to the Lightrun Management Portal.

 In the System Integrations page, click StatsD and click Connect.